Littlaa/BidNbuy/README.md

 npm run start
 ```

-### Goal

-To take the skills learned over the past three semesters and create an auction website.

-### User stories

-The client has specified the following requirements in the form of User Stories:

-- [x] A user with a stud.noroff.no email may register

-- [x] A registered user may login

-- [x] A registered user may logout

-- [x] A registered user may update their avatar

-- [x] A registered user may view their total credit

-- [x] A registered user may create a Listing with a title, deadline date, media gallery and description

-- [ ] A registered user may add a Bid to another user’s Listing

-- [ ] A registered user may view Bids made on a Listing

-- [ ] A registered user may use credit to make a Bid on another user’s Listing

-- [ ] An unregistered user may search through Listings

 #### Contributing

 If you want to contribute to this auction house site - here are the steps you should follow: